iSchool-590PR-2017Fall/Final-project/README.md

 HA: The BitVaRY model The BitVaRY model provides at least an 80% accurate prediction of future bitcoin values based on historical bitcoin opening and closing values
 H0: The VaRY model is less than 80% accurate in its prediction of future bitcoin values based on historical bitcoin opening and closing values

-## Simulation's variables of uncertainty:
+## Simulation's variables of uncertainty: List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
+For each such variable, how did you decide the range and which probability distribution to use?
 Explanatory variables: Opening Price, Closing Price, Date Response variable: Predicted bitcoin value
 For the opening and closing prices, the range is defined by the historical lowest and highest values that the bitcoin held.
 These values are updated in real-time and the range for both these variables keeps changing as each day passes.
 The probability distribution is a normal distribution which is represented by a log function of the price fluctuation over time.

-## List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
-For each such variable, how did you decide the range and which probability distribution to use?
-Do you think it's a good representation of reality?
+This model would be a good representation of reality and a great tool for bitcoin miners and investors!

 ## Instructions on how to use the program:
 1. Download the "Btc_hist_data.csv" file